fpadovani/communicative_baby_ppo/README.md

 - *`./evaluation/evaluate_dialogue_minpairs.py`*
 - *`./evaluation/evaluate_lexicon.py`*

 **As soon as I have the final results I will post them here!**

+**BASELINE**: our *bbunzeck/another-llama* baseline model scores 56% (accuracy) on Zorro and ...% on the minimal pairs evaluation set based on words match, and 63.8% on dialogue minimal pairs based on tokens match. \

+**BLUE first EPOCH**: the last checkpoint of our fine-tuned model on real dpo pairs scores ...% on Zorro and ...% on the minimal pairs evaluation set based on words match, and ...% on dialogue minimal pairs based on tokens match.  \

+**SEMSIM first EPOCH**: the last checkpoint of our fine-tuned model on real dpo pairs scores ...% on Zorro and ...% on the minimal pairs evaluation set based on words match, and ...% on dialogue minimal pairs based on tokens match. \

+**SCORE first EPOCH**: the last checkpoint of our fine-tuned model on real dpo pairs scores ...% on Zorro and ...% on the minimal pairs evaluation set based on words match, and ...% on dialogue minimal pairs based on tokens match. \

+**UNCERTAINTY first EPOCH**: the last checkpoint of our fine-tuned model on real dpo pairs scores ...% on Zorro and 60.9% on the minimal pairs evaluation set based on words match, and ...% on dialogue minimal pairs based on tokens match. \

 ## Plots of reward
 In the `./plots` folder you can find the reward trend.
 The plots that are present do not refer to a complete training.